 The Marine Corps really didn’t have this type of community, and you may be wondering if there is one for you.
 Let me invite you to the CRE Mastery Facebook Group.
 This is a closed group (you’re invited!) of 500+ CRE professionals.
 We share best practices, discuss challenges, ask questions, and yes – hold each other accountable.

-On November 8th and 9th this year, the Massimo Group is holding a live event called the Massimo Immersion.
+The Massimo Group holds live events called Massimo Immersions every year in different locations.
 This immersion is all about helping you create your own prospecting campaign to find and win the business you want.
 Our coaches will be there helping you create and implement these campaigns based on our proprietary Massimo Methods and our tools.
 You will literally leave with a completed playbook that you created (with our help) to fill your pipeline full of high-quality opportunities.